jdwatdcgs/jdw-dcgs.github.io/_posts/2018-05-29-Copy-of--blog-1.md

   <tr>
     <td>Did I reach my target?
 (add details to "Lesson Review")</td>
-    <td>I think I achieved my target as I completed all the tasks given with full concentration and effort and i got to chapter 4</td>
+    <td>I think I achieved my target as I completed all the tasks given with full concentration and effort and i got to 60%</td>
   </tr>
 </table>